 Employees must enroll in medical, dental and/or vision insurance within 30 days of the first day of work or a qualifying life event change.
-Once enrolled, coverage is effective the first of the month following the date of hire or the qualifying event.
+Once enrolled coverage is effective the first of the month following the date of hire or the qualifying event.

-For further details, refer to the Summary Plan Descriptions available on the Human Resources' website or contact the Office of Human Resources.
+For further details of this plan, refer to the Summary Plan Descriptions or contact the Office of Human Resources.